-Working in MoscowiStockphoto
+Working in Moscow?

 Many of Russia’s largest companies have their headquarters and the majority of their staff working in Moscow.
 Nearly all multinational corporations which have entered the Russian market are based in the city as well.
-This makes working in Moscow an attractive option for expatriates from all over the world.
+This makes Moscow an attractive option for expatriates from all over the world.

-Working in Moscow: Main Industries
+Moscow's Main Industries

 The service sector is the city’s economic driving force; it employs a majority of the people working in Moscow.
 The city is also Russia’s leading financial center.
 It is home to the Russian Trading System (RTS) stock exchange.
 Nearly all of Russia’s largest banks have their headquarters here, including the Sberbank of Russia.

 Nevertheless, a significant portion of the people working in Moscow are still employed in the manufacturing sector.
 The most prominent industries in the city area include oil refining, food processing, and electronics.
 In recent years, however, there have been initiatives to move much of the industry out of the city to the surrounding areas.

 Many expats have their offices in commercial districts such as Kitai-Gorod or the newly established area around Paveletsky station just south of the Garden Ring.
 Currently, the city is building an entirely new commercial neighborhood in the Presnensky District, the Moscow International Business Center (Московский Международный Деловой Центр).
 Once finished, it will not only contain a vast number of futuristic office buildings, but also Moscow’s city hall and representative assembly.